Database data sources

 Search results can then be configured.
 This involves:

-Defining the metadata classes to return in the search results by setting the summary fields (
+• Defining the metadata classes to return as part of the search results by setting the summary fields (-SF) query processor options.

-If using a Freemarker search template, customising the template to display the metadata fields in the search results template within the
+• If using a Freemarker search template, customizing the template to display the metadata fields in the search results template within the <@s.Results> code block.

 Modifying database records